 Treatment is very important in cases of eye herpes.
-Without treatment there is a risk of permanent damage to the eye and even blindness.
-Oral anti-viral drugs may be prescribed to fight the overall herpes infection in the body, however they cannot reach the eye’s surface where the virus attacks, as that part of the eye has no blood vessels to deliver the drug by.
+Without treatment, there is a risk of permanent damage to the eye and even blindness.
+Oral antiviral drugs may be prescribed to fight the overall herpes infection in the body, however, they cannot reach the eye’s surface where the virus attacks, as that part of the eye has no blood vessels to deliver the drug by.
 That’s why an important part of the treatment involves using anti-viral drops and ointments to be administered diligently on the surface of the cat’s eye.

-Your vet will prescribe special eye-ointment for the treatment.
+Your vet will prescribe a special eye-ointment for the treatment.
 Do not use OTC antiviral ointments in your cat’s eye!
 The wrong kind of ointment can damage the cat’s delicate eyes and cause pain.

 In most cases, your veterinarian will also prescribe antibiotics to fight or prevent secondary bacterial infection.

 Vaccinating your kitten for feline herpes is your first line of defense.
 With the feline herpes virus being so common, it’s imperative to vaccinate the kitten on schedule.
 The vaccination is not 100% effective in preventing infection, but in addition to the protection from initial infection, vaccinated cats are less likely to develop a major disease.
 Boosters for this vaccine may be needed later on during the cat’s lifetime.
 Consult with your vet regarding the best vaccination schedule for your cat, as this may depend on the cat’s overall health and living conditions.